Th1ru-M/th1ru-m.github.io/_posts/2023-08-13-teamviewer.md

 ![TeamViewer_datatransfer](/image/teamviewer/datatransfer.JPG)

-`TeamViewer15_Logfile` will also record details about TeamViewer application used in the victim machine.
+`TeamViewer15_Logfile` in victim machine will also record details about TeamViewer application used in the victim machine.

 ### Threat Actor pushes malicious files through TeamViewer application